Keeping it Balanced...

 Most of us associate receiving with shame and weakness – Where are we when it comes to RECEIVING?

-Receiving requires us to open up – become a vessel – letting go of our control and letting it happen... trust the giver and be humble.
+Receiving requires us to open our hearts – become a vessel – letting go of our control and letting it happen... trust the giver and be humble.

 A wonderful way to practice receiving is through Water Healing - Watsu.

-I have found this therapeutic healing method to be most successful in finding the amazingly relaxing benefits of being a receiver.
+I have found this therapeutic healing method to be most helpful in understanding how to receive.

 2. Gratitude - Be grateful - Count your blessings – Write down five things you are grateful about - every day – make it a daily routine.

 3. Allow yourself to be YOU - with all the strengths and weaknesses you may have.
 Try not to pretend to be perfect, showing only your 'greatness' – be real.

 This facilitates giving and receiving.